aument-lang/aument/README.md

 $ ./aulang build hello.au /tmp/hello && /tmp/hello
 Hello World
 ```

+The file `libau_runtime.a` must be in the same directory as `aulang`.
+This will be statically linked to your executable.

 The build command requires a C compiler in the environment's `PATH` (default is `gcc`).
 If the environment variable `CC` is specified, it will use that instead.